-Born in Consett, County Durham.
-He started his professional career at Newcastle United, and played a total of 464 games for them between 1962 and 1975.
+Born in County Durham, Frank Clark started his professional career at Newcastle United and played a total of 464 games for the Magpies between 1962 and 1975.

-After his playing career he was Assistant Manager of Sunderland from 1979 to 1982 and then became manager of Leyton Orient, later becoming Managing Director of the Brisbane Road club.
+After his player career was over, Clark became assistant manager at Sunderland from 1979 to 1982 before he took charge of Leyton Orient, later becoming Managing Director of the Brisbane Road club.

-The same accolade followed for Clark in October 1995, as Forest ended the month in fifth place and enjoying a good run in the UEFA Cup.
-Forest were the only English team to play European football after Christmas during 1995-96, as they reached the UEFA Cup quarter finals where they were eliminated by eventual winners Bayern Munich.
-Forest finished ninth in the league.
+The same accolade followed for Clark in October 1995 as Forest ended the month in fifth place while they were also enjoying a good run in the UEFA Cup where they were eventually eliminated by Bayern Munich at the quarter-final stage.

-In December 1996, with Forest struggling in the league, Clark expressed his concern with the boardroom crisis at the club, with rival parties attempting to buy the club and he resigned
+In December 1996 and with Forest struggling in the league, Clark expressed his concern with the boardroom crisis at the club, with rival parties attempting to purchase Forest and he subsequently resigned.

-In 2012 he joined a very exclusive group to have played and managed a club and become Chairman.
+In 2012 he joined a very exclusive group to have played, managed and become chairman of the same club.

 1996 - 1997